Skip to main content

 Where can I find Book Club in a Bag?

-The Book Club in a Bag kits are located in Adult Services.
-Please see Adult Services staff for assistance.
+The Book Club in a Bag kits are located downstairs in Adult Services.
+Please see Adult Services Desk Staff for assistance.

 What are the rules